DanielLCintra/react-docker-flight-search/README.md

-# MaxMilhas Frontend test - by Daniel Cintra
+# Flight Search - by Daniel Cintra

 ## To build project container: